Employment Law Practice

 - Unionized Employees and Duty of Fair Representation Complaints

 Wrongful Dismissal in Ontario

-In other cases, the employer may claim that the employee committed some form of misconduct that eliminates the need to provide reasonable notice or severance.
+In some cases, employers may claim that the employee committed some form of misconduct that eliminates the need to provide reasonable notice or severance.
 In this scenario, the employer states that it has “cause for dismissal.”
-Since an employer who states that it has cause for dismissal will not make any payments to an employee, many of these employees sue for wrongful dismissal, claiming that the reason for their dismissal does not justify the employer’s decision to withhold pay or that the employer’s decision to allege cause was made in bad faith.
+An employer who claims cause for dismissal is not required by law to make any payments to an employee.
+Many employees in this situation sue for wrongful dismissal, claiming that the reason for their dismissal does not justify the employer’s decision to withhold pay or that the employer’s decision to allege cause was made in bad faith.

-In other scenarios it is not entirely clear if you have actually been dismissed.
-At this point, it is also critical that you meet with an employment lawyer in order to ensure that your legal position is not prejudiced by any steps that you take.
+It is not always entirely clear if you have been dismissed.
+It is critical to meet with one of our employment lawyers before signing any documents to determine if you are entitled to severance and to ensure that your legal position is not prejudiced by any steps that you take.

 Read our employment law articles about wrongful dismissal for more information.